 The database contains information about several VBD (i.e. African horse sickness, African trypanosomoses, bluetongue, Crimean-Congo haemorrhagic fever, Rift Valley fever, theileriosis, West Nile virus).
-More details on research gaps on the VBD that are present on the database will be provided as soon as the scope of the STAR-IDAZ IRC WG will be better clarified.

-More information is available at www.discontools.eu.
+The disease specific information is available at www.discontools.eu.

-Since the scope of the STAR-IDAZ IRC WG on VBD has not been clearly defined yet, the topic is too broad to be adequately covered here.
-This session of the report will be further developed following better definition of the WG scope.
+Even if the scope of the STAR-IDAZ IRC WG on VBD has been defined, the topic is too broad to be adequately covered here.
+This session of the report will be further developed after the establishment of the WG, in order to obtain support in the identification of relevant publications.